American Jewish World Service is easy to summarize badly.

 That beginning matters because it sets up the tension that has defined the group ever since.
 The first impulse was humanitarian.
 The durable institution that followed became more strategic and more political.

 AJWS says that over four decades it has invested more than half a billion dollars in grassroots groups across the Global South.
-Its current description of the work emphasizes support for roughly 500 local organizations and movements in nearly twenty countries.
+Its description of the work emphasizes support for roughly 500 local organizations and movements in nearly twenty countries.
 That is not the language of one-off relief.
 It is the language of infrastructure.

 In practice, AJWS decided that the most useful role for an American Jewish organization was often to fund people already doing the work on the ground rather than to arrive as the hero in its own story.